tiffanymatthe/tiffanymatthe.github.io/content/single-pages/now.md

 ---
 I am currently:

-- in my 3rd year of Engineering Physics.
+- heading into my 4th year of Engineering Physics.
-- stretching to do the splits.
+- exploring California!
-- researching how to invest for the long-term.
+- learning to rock climb.
-- training a reinforcement agent for Connect-Four.

 This page is inspired by Derek Sivers' [nownownow](https://nownownow.com/) project.